 \subsection{Electroweak phase transition}

 Electroweak baryogenesis requires a first-order phase transition to satisfy the Sakharov condition of nonequilibrium.
-It has to be strongly first-order meaning that in the low temperature phase the sphaleron rate is sufficiently suppressed and the just created asymmetry is not washed out (see Sec.~\ref{sec:transport}).
+It has to be strongly first order, meaning that in the low-temperature phase the sphaleron rate is sufficiently suppressed and the just created asymmetry is not washed out; see Sec.~\ref{sec:transport}.

 At zero temperature the electroweak symmetry is broken by the vacuum expectation value of the Higgs field $ \phi $, giving mass to the electroweak gauge bosons and to fermions.
 At high temperature the Higgs expectation value vanishes.
-The symmetry which is broken by the expectation value is a gauge symmetry, and not a symmetry transforming physical states.
-Therefore it is not guaranteed that there is a phase transition associated with the change of $ \langle \phi \rangle $.
+The symmetry that is broken by the expectation value is a gauge symmetry, not a symmetry transforming physical states.
+Therefore, it is not guaranteed that there will be a phase transition associated with the change of $ \langle \phi \rangle $.
 (Nevertheless, it is common nomenclature to speak about a symmetry-broken and a symmetric phase.)